Pre-Cataloging Search of URSUS

 create item records where a full cataloging record already exists.

-Search URSUS via Millennium by title to determine if a full
+Search URSUS via Sierra by title to determine if a full

 cataloging record is available.
 A match requires agreement of title, publisher, date, and last